ros2jsguy/airsim-js/README.md

 Server Ver: 1 (Min Req: 1)
 ```

-Bingo! you've just developed your first AirSim client application.
+Bingo! you've just developed your first AirSim-js client application.

 See the wide range of exmples on github.

 # API Overview
-The majority of the AirSim api is Promise-based as communications with
+The majority of the AirSim-js api is Promise-based as communications with
 an AirSim server is via msgpack-rpc over a TCP socket.
 The main components
 you'll work with and their relationships are shown below.
 ```